davidgiven/cshell/README.md

 Look at `echo.asm` for a minimal example of how to write a CShell program.
 In essence:

-  - Programs are simple .PRG files which are loaded at 0x0800.
+  - Programs are simple .PRG files which are loaded at 0x0801.
+The entry point is 0x080d, making them compatible with the normal Basic machine code stub.
+	A program can detect whether it's being run under CShell by looking for 'C', 'S' and 'H' in A, X and Y respectively on startup.
+See `hybrid.asm` for an example.
   - Zero page address 0x0002 contains a pointer back to CShell.
 Call this when you're finished (or do a `rts`).
   - Zero page address 0x0004 contains a pointer to the Program Parameter Block,